by Texas Homesteader ~

 Plus the environmental side of me loves that these sweet treats don’t involve tons of landfill-bound trash like their commercial counterparts.
 The glass canning jars can be washed and reused time & time again.

-And I even canned some of those jars using my reusable *Tattler Canning Lids!
+I canned my jars of applesauce using my reusable *Tattler Canning Lids!
 Now that’s something that makes my crunchy-green heart smile!

 Tattlers fit regular canning jars and use standard rings too.
 The canning procedure is exactly the same as with traditional canning lids with the exception of how tight you put them on before processing and the fact that you go ahead & tighten them the rest of the way after processing.